image

 Board Committees

-The Board is supported by the work of its four principal committees, namely the Audit Committee, the Remuneration & Nominations Committee, the Group Risk and Compliance Committee, and the Investment Committee.
-Reports from the Chairs of these Committees outlining their respective roles and work can be found on pages 38 to 49 of our 2021 Annual Report.
-Other supporting Committees include the Disclosure Committee and the Regulatory Committee.
+The Board is supported by the work of its four principal committees, namely the Audit Committee, the Remuneration, Nominations and Governance Committee, the Group Risk and Compliance Committee, and the Investment Committee.
+Reports from the Chairs of these Committees outlining their respective roles and work can be found on pages 42 to 55 of our 2022 Annual Report.
+Other supporting Committees include the Disclosure Committee.

-The Disclosure Committee comprises the Executive Chairman, the Chief Executive Officer and the Group General Counsel.
+The Disclosure Committee comprises the Group Chief Executive Officer, Chief Financial Officer and Group Head of Accredited.
 It meets annually to review the operation, adequacy and effectiveness of the Group’s disclosure procedures and as necessary for the purpose of assisting the Board in fulfilling its responsibilities under the Market Abuse Regulation, AIM Rules and the Disclosure and Transparency Rules.

 Our Changing Governance Framework